projectcontour/contour/site/content/docs/main/config/fundamentals.md

 ## Status Reporting

 There are many misconfigurations that could cause an HTTPProxy or delegation to be invalid.
-To aid users in resolving these issues, Contour updates a `status` field in all HTTPProxy objects.
+Contour will make its best effort to process even partially valid configuration and allow traffic to be served for the valid parts.
-In the current specification, invalid HTTPProxy are ignored by Contour and will not be used in the ingress routing configuration.
+To aid users in resolving any issues, Contour updates a `status` field in all HTTPProxy objects.

 If an HTTPProxy object is valid, it will have a status property that looks like this: